 The Princess Royal Challenge Cup for women’s single sculls had far fewer entries than in previous years, possibly because most international scullers were tapering for Lucerne the following weekend, which was a more relevant piece of preparation for the World Championships and qualification for the 2000 Olympic Games.

-Kirsten McClelland-Brooks and Frances Houghton were the only British scullers to make it through to the semi-finals.
-Alison Mowbray won her first round before being knocked out, while Rebecca Romero, Debbie Flood and Alison Watt all lost their first races.
+Kirsten McClelland-Brooks and Frances Houghton both won two rounds to reach the semi-finals.
+Alison Mowbray won her first round before being knocked out, while Rebecca Romero, Alison Watt and Debbie Flood, who had a bye to the quarter-final, all lost their first races.

 The big drama of the regatta, however, was in the invitation women’s eights where a second GB crew, made up on the pair, double and quad, took on the actual British eight.
 Mike Rosewell wrote in in The Times, “Mike Spracklen… when questioned about the wisdom of having two British eights at Henley, said, ‘It’s a chance to show the public the standard of our women,'” and Guin Batten adds that the Stewards almost certainly encourage the extra entry so that the fastest British crew was competing.
 But other members of the squad remember it rather differently with one describing Spracklen as “really stirring” and remembers him telling the small boats group that the eight was “rubbish” and encouraging them to go out and prove it.

 Spracklen’s eight was coxed by the lightweight sculler Sarah Birch, who had been a GB junior cox in 1985 before turning to rowing herself.
 The fact that she was training at Longridge anyway made it easy to fit in some outings.
-“There was some discussion about doing the crew in the changing room one day and I jokingly said, ‘Well, I could cox that,’ and I didn’t think anyone paid me any attention at the time but the next day I was told that was what I was doing!
+“There was some discussion about doing the crew in the changing room one day an the fact that they’d need to find a cox.
+I jokingly said, ‘Well, I can cox,’ and I didn’t think anyone paid me any attention at the time but the next day I was told that was what I was doing!
 I was aware that it was hugely controversial but it would have happened anyway with or without me.”
 Another member of the crew reflects in a similar vein, “I hated myself for being a part of that and for not having the strength to say, ‘No, I’m not doing that.'”

 The two British crews won their first rounds against US and Polish squad crews.
 In the final, Spracklen’s crew, which contained the eight top athletes, not surprisingly beat the other eight – by four and a half lengths.
 As Chris Dodd wrote in Regatta, this, “Did the eight no good at all as they prepared for the World Cup final a week later,” and several years afterwards, Guin Batten wrote in Regatta magazine, “The emotion in the boat had run high, fuelled by the need to win the race once we had nailed our challenge to the mast, and by one of Spracklen’s epic pre-race talks.
 But the devastating effect of that race on the national eight was to play out over the next few months… To this day the two crews struggle to talk openly about what went on that afternoon in Henley.”